Head-Scratcher/LSC2RSC/README.md

 The code may work with other boards, but it hasn't been tested on other boards.
 I would however make mention that it utilises two I2C buses, so the board would need to support two or more I2C buses.

 This code is the result of a calborative effort.
-While very little of the original example code I was provided was used, it was that example code that provided the insights to finally come up what you see here.
+While I used very little of the original example code I was provided, it was that example code that provided the insights to finally come up what you see here.

 I would also like to thank some of the people on the SuperHouseTV Discord Server, without their code help, comments, encouragement, and general direction, this code may never of happened.
-In no particular order I would like to thank JamesKennewell, aitken85, Austins_Creations, Jon Oxer, Tinker and sumnerboy.
+In no particular order I would like to thank JamesKennewell, aitken85, Austins_Creations, Jon Oxer, Tinker, sarreck, and sumnerboy.
 I really hope I didn't forget anyone, and if I did I'm sorry.